 toor), as this database will be only on your local machine.
 To check the installed version type in

 That will login you into mysql console and the welcome screen will show you the version.
 Mine mysql showed version 5.7.25:

 stefan@ubuntu:~/$ sudo mysql -u root -p Enter password: Welcome to the MySQL monitor.
 Commands end with ; or \g.
 Your MySQL connection id is 7 Server version: 5.7.25-0ubuntu0.18.04.2 (Ubuntu) Copyright (c) 2000, 2019, Oracle and/or its affiliates.
 All rights reserved.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

 exit to exit the mysql console and go back to terminal.

 The development environment

-The development environement is now ready.
+The development environment is now ready and you have LAMP stack ready to be used.
 If you visit http://localhost in your favourite browser now, you will see the Apache2 Default Page.